Connect with a certified trainer for free

 Causes, Symptoms, and Treatment Options.

-A leg contusion usually results from a blunt leg injury to the lower leg from an object or another person.
-Any lower leg trauma or direct blow with sufficient force to propel its energy into the muscle can cause a contusion.
+A leg contusion usually results from a direct blow to the lower leg from an object or another person.
+Any blunt trauma to the leg with sufficient force to propel its energy into the muscle can cause a contusion.
 Contusions are often the result of sports-related injuries.
-Leg contusions are common in sports, especially in the following:
+Leg contusions are common in sports, especially in the following;

 • Football